payamazadi/MarsRover/README.md

 MarsRover
 =========
 MarsRover is one of three problems we (at DealerOn) send candidates, from which they pick and solve one.
-Genreally three days is alotted for completion.
+Generally three days is alotted for completion.
 The test is adapted from the code test used at ThoughtWorks.

 Problem prompt
 =========